422 Bath Road

 Generous clusters of immense yellow blooms adorn this majestic shrub in mid to late spring and the leaves turn a beautiful copper- burgundy in fall; must have well drained, highly acidic and organic soil

 George Reynolds Azalea is covered in stunning clusters of lightly-scented yellow trumpet-shaped flowers with a orange blotch at the ends of the branches from mid to late spring, which emerge from distinctive peach flower buds before the leaves.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The narrow leaves turn an outstanding coppery-bronze in the fall.
-The fruit is not ornamentally significant.

 George Reynolds Azalea is an open multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.